DUI Consequences for a Pilot

 In most cases, the medical certificate will not be denied immediately, but if no reply is received within 60 days from the date of the letter, the division will either refer your case for legal enforcement action or deny your application in accordance with Title 14 of the Code of Federal Regulations (CFRs), Section 67.413.

-1. A complete copy of your current driving record from the Department of Motor Vehicles from any state that you have held a driver’s license, for the past 10 years;
+- A complete copy of your current driving record from the Department of Motor Vehicles from any state which you have held a driver’s license, for the past 10 years;

-6. If your records reveal you refused the BAC test or your BAC was above .14999, in addition to the above records please submit complete copies of a current evaluation which includes a detailed narrative from a certified Substance Abuse Specialist, or Addictionologist in accordance with the enclosed guidelines.
-Please note that the evaluation must address your complete alcohol-related history of usage and all offenses, and should include copies of all testing performed with a final diagnosis.
+- If your records reveal you refused the BAC test or your BAC was above .14999, in addition to the above records, please submit complete copies of a current evaluation, including a detailed narrative from a certified Substance Abuse Specialist or Addictionologist per the enclosed guidelines.
+Please note that the evaluation must address your complete alcohol-related history of usage and all offenses and should include copies of all testing performed with a final diagnosis.

-7. Or if your records reveal your BAC was .20 or greater, in addition to items 1, 2, 3, 4, and 5, you must also submit complete copies of a current evaluation from a psychiatrist familiar with aviation standards, in accordance with the enclosed guidelines.
-The evaluation must address your complete alcohol-related history of usage and all offenses, and should include copies of all testing performs with a final diagnosis.
+- Or if your records reveal your BAC was .20 or greater, in addition to items 1, 2, 3, 4, and 5, you must also submit complete copies of a current evaluation from a psychiatrist familiar with aviation standards in accordance with the enclosed guidelines.
+The evaluation must address your complete alcohol-related history of usage and all offenses and should include copies of all testing performed with a final diagnosis.

 A HIMS AME may know of one or more resources in your area that understand the Division’s requirements and would be able to provide the service.
 Please visit the website to locate a HIMS AME in your area – Listing of HIMS Medical Sponsors on the FAA’s AME Locator Page.